Prince Edward Marks Dewars 175th Anniversary

-Last but not least, many thanks to Tom Stone for organising and coordinating the 2021 Clan Gathering.
-Tom works tirelessly every year to bring together our annual main event and everone who attended this year’s Gathering agreed 2021 was thoroughly enjoyed and one not to be forgotten!
+Last but not least, a very big thanks to Tom Stone for organising and coordinating the 2021 Clan Gathering.
+Tom works tirelessly every year to bring together our annual main event and everyone who attended this year’s Gathering agreed 2021 was thoroughly enjoyed and one not to be forgotten!

 Hands up who will be attending in 2022?

 Menzies Clan Society 2021 AGM

 The A.G.M. of the Menzies Clan Society was held in the Dewar Room of Castle Menzies on Saturday 14th August 2021 and was brought to order by Clan Society President Pauline Wyllie at 10a.m.
 The president welcomed the members present noting that due to travel difficulties caused by COVID regulations there were fewer members than usual able to join the Meeting from overseas.
 AGM minutes will be approved at the 2022 AGM.

 FIRE AT THE SCOTTISH CRANNOG CENTRE!

 SAVE THE DATE!

 It is confirmed, our CLAN GATHERING will be held at Castle Menzies from 13th – 15th August 2021